Bringing transparency to the community

-• Reviewing whether or not programs and allocations are having the desired results.
+• evaluate whether or not programs and allocations are having the desired results.

-We deserve to see how specific programs have worked (or have not) to increase student retention, academic growth, teacher retention, social-emotional intelligence, among other district-wide goals.
+Whether we have children in GUSD or not, everyone deserves to see how specific programs have worked (or have not) to increase student retention, academic growth, teacher retention, social-emotional intelligence, among other district-wide goals.
+A thriving public school system benefits us all!

 Curriculum and Assessment